amcbhome/amcbhome.github.io/_projects/project2.md

 ---
 layout: post
-title: Project - Optimise a delivery schedule
+title: Project 2
-description: click
+description: Portfolio theory using GenAi python
 ---
-This interactive app optimises the delivery of TV's from three depots to three stores with a capacity of 2000, 3000 and 2000 respectively.

-The cost of delivering each TV is £5 per mile.

-The objective is to minimise the cost of delivery.
+This interactive app diversifies the risk from two investments by combining them in one portfolio.
+The mathematical strategy substitutes mean for return, standard deviation for risk and relies on negative correlation between the inputs.

-Click [here](https://github.com/amcbhome/tv_delivery_schedule){:target="_blank"} for the code and [here](https://amcb-delivery-optimisation.streamlit.app/){:target="_blank"} for the app.
-The ACCA article on the topic can be found [here](https://www.accaglobal.com/uk/en/student/exam-support-resources/professional-exams-study-resources/strategic-business-leader/technical-articles/big-data-sbl.html){:target="_blank"}
+Click [here]){:target="_blank"} for the code and [here](){:target="_blank"} for the app.
+The finance exercise can be found in [here](){:target="_blank"}